gedeck/practical-statistics-for-data-scientists/README.md

 ## See also
-- The code repository for the first edition is at: https://github.com/andrewgbruce/statistics-for-data-scientists
+- The code repository for the first edition is at: <a href="https://github.com/andrewgbruce/statistics-for-data-scientists">https://github.com/andrewgbruce/statistics-for-data-scientists</a>

 # Setup R and Python environments